 Picture Telephone game is a visual version of the classic telephone game.
-Our Crew recently played this during the Communication section of the Introduction to Leadership Skills for Crews leadership training course.

-The part our Crew enjoyed most about this game was looking at the pictures and phrases later and seeing how far off they were from the original message.
+Youth will enjoy looking at the pictures and phrases later and seeing how far off they were from the original message.

 This game would be appropriate for any meeting where youth are learning communication skills.